-	One of the best things to do in Hong Kong (which also won’t break the bank) is to take the iconic Star Ferry between Central and Tsim Sha Tsui.
-A ride on this famous Hong Kong tourist attraction will cost you less than $4 for the upper deck and give you spectacular harbour views of the city to boot.
+One of the best things to do in Hong Kong (and it won’t break the bank!) is to take the iconic Star Ferry between Central and Tsim Sha Tsui.
+A ride on this famous tourist attraction will cost you less than $4 for the upper deck and give you spectacular harbour views of the city to boot.

 Ride an Outdoor Escalator